-The biliary system, consisting of the gallbladder and bile ducts, plays a crucial role in digestion by facilitating the storage and transport of bile.
-Biliary disorders encompass a range of conditions affecting the biliary tract, including gallstones, cholecystitis (inflammation of the gallbladder), and biliary obstruction.
-Early and accurate diagnosis of these conditions is essential for effective management and treatment.
-This is where the ultrasound biliary scanning technique comes into play, offering a non-invasive, efficient, and highly accurate method for diagnosing biliary disorders.
-This article provides a comprehensive overview of the ultrasound biliary scanning technique, its applications, procedure, and significance in medical diagnostics.
+The biliary system, including the gallbladder and bile ducts, is vital for digestion, and managing bile storage and transport.
+Disorders of the biliary tract—such as gallstones, cholecystitis, and biliary obstruction—require an early and precise diagnosis for effective treatment.
+Ultrasound biliary scanning emerges as a key diagnostic tool, offering a non-invasive, efficient, and accurate method for identifying these conditions.
+This article explores the ultrasound biliary scanning technique, detailing its applications, procedures, and significance in enhancing medical diagnostics.

 Introduction to Ultrasound Biliary Scanning